International (The Three Degrees album)

-International is a 1975 studio album released by the female girl group The Three Degrees.
+International is a 1975 studio album released by the group The Three Degrees.

-The album includes the 1974 hit single, "TSOP (The Sound of Philadelphia)".
-In the United Kingdom, the album was released under the title Take Good Care of Yourself, where it charted at #6, in Europe the album was issued with the alternative title, With Love.
+The album includes the 1974 hit single "TSOP (The Sound of Philadelphia)".
+In the United Kingdom, the album was released under the title Take Good Care of Yourself, where it charted at #6, in Europe the album was issued with the alternative title With Love.
 The album was also issued in Japan with an alternative running order and several different tracks.

 The album was re-issued in October 2010, for the first time in its entirety on CD by Big Break Records.
-This re-issue includes only foreign language songs previously available in the Far East and a 1977 remix of "TSOP (The Sound of Philadelphia)" by Tom Moulton.
+This re-issue includes only foreign language songs previously available in east Asia and a 1977 remix of "TSOP (The Sound of Philadelphia)" by Tom Moulton.